MooseSaeed/gfifa-stats/README.md

 ## Additional Information

 - Tailwind is integrated with the typeface "Manrope Variable" for the application font.
+- Imported custom colors to Tailwind to match the requested design.
 - The app is using a single default layout file.
 - Sanity JavaScript SDK and Sanity Image Builder are initiated and added to Nuxt as Plugins, exporting the Client and Image Builder method.
+- `projectId` and `dataset` are being fetched from `.env` file because why not.

+## Build Setup

+Install dependencies:

+$ npm install

+Serve with hot reload at localhost:3000

+$ npm run dev

+Don't forget to create .env file that has projectId and dataSet Values

 ## Author